 Snoring is a raspy noise produced in the nose and throat during sleep.
 It is quite common and becomes more common as people age.
 About 57% of men and 40% of women snore.
 However, what qualifies as snoring depends on the person listening to it, and how loudly and how much a person snores vary from night to night.
 Thus, the percentage of people who snore is only an estimate.

-Other symptoms such as waking up frequently, gasping or choking during sleep, excessive daytime sleepiness, and morning headache may also be present, depending on what is causing the snoring.
+Other symptoms such as waking up frequently, gasping or choking during sleep, excessive daytime sleepiness Insomnia and Excessive Daytime Sleepiness (EDS) The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness.
+Insomnia is difficulty falling asleep or staying asleep, waking up early, or a disturbance in... read more , and morning headache may also be present, depending on what is causing the snoring.

-Snoring results from fluttering of soft tissues in the nose and throat, particularly the soft palate (the back part of the roof of the mouth).
-The fact that people do not snore when they are awake suggests that relaxation of muscles during sleep is the cause.
+Snoring results from fluttering of soft tissues in the throat, particularly the soft palate (the back part of the roof of the mouth).
+The fact that people do not snore when they are awake suggests that relaxation of muscles during sleep is part of the cause.
 This relaxation is thought to decrease the stiffness of tissue, making it more likely to flutter (just as a cloth flag is more likely to flutter in a breeze than is a similar-sized sheet of metal).
-Also, tissue relaxation probably narrows parts of the upper airway, making flutter more likely.
+Also, tissue relaxation narrows the upper airway, making flutter more likely.

 Primary snoring is snoring that does not cause people to wake up more often than normal during the night.
 During sleep, the amount of airflow into the lungs and oxygen level in the blood are normal.
 Because these factors are normal, people do not have excessive daytime sleepiness.

 Snoring is often a symptom of sleep-disordered breathing.
-Sleep-disordered breathing ranges from upper airway resistance syndrome to obstructive sleep apnea (OSA).
-These forms differ mainly in how much of the airway is blocked (degree of airway obstruction) and what the effects of the blockage are.
+Sleep-disordered breathing ranges from upper airway resistance syndrome to obstructive sleep apnea Obstructive sleep apnea Sleep apnea is a serious disorder in which breathing repeatedly stops long enough to disrupt sleep and often temporarily decrease the amount of oxygen and increase the amount of carbon dioxide... read more (OSA).
+These conditions differ mainly in how much of the airway is blocked (degree of airway obstruction) and where the blockage is.
 The effects involve mainly disturbances of sleep and/or airflow.

-People with upper airway resistance syndrome have excessive daytime sleepiness or other symptoms but do not have all the features required for doctors to diagnose OSA.
+Upper airway resistance syndrome causes excessive daytime sleepiness or other symptoms but not all that is required for doctors to diagnose OSA.
+For example, it, unlike OSA, does not cause breathing to stop or become shallow many times during sleep.

 Risk factors for snoring include